 Book your ticket online.
 It’s harrowing, but this is an essential part of the New York story.

 Chinatown dominates the area below Soho and food is a huge part of it.
 A walking tour is a great introduction.
 Some tours include Little Italy (which has shrunk to just a few blocks on Mulberry Street).

-This is some of the best theatres on the planet.
+Here are some of the best theatres on the planet.
 It comes at a steep price, but you can line up at one of the four TKTS half-price ticket booths in Times Square, Lincoln Center, South Street Seaport and Downtown Brooklyn for cheaper same-day tickets if you have some time.
-If you are a theatre lover, this is a must do in New York.
+If you are a theatre lover, this is a must-do in New York.